AeshEmi1/searxng-secure/_sources/admin/installation-searxng.rst.txt

 Check
 =====

-To check your SearXNG setup, optional enable debugging and start the *webapp*.
+To check your SearXNG-SE setup, optional enable debugging and start the *webapp*.
-SearXNG looks at the exported environment ``$SEARXNG_SETTINGS_PATH`` for a configuration file.
+SearXNG-SE looks at the exported environment ``$SEARXNG_SETTINGS_PATH`` for a configuration file.

 .. kernel-include:: $DOCS_BUILD/includes/searxng.rst